aclark4life/django-mongodb-backend/docs/source/faq.rst

         …
     }

-You are now ready to use client side :doc:`Queryable Encryption </topics/queryable-encryption>` in your Django project.
+You are now ready to use client-side
+:doc:`Queryable Encryption </topics/queryable-encryption>`
+in your Django project.